Updated on September 18 2017.

 Generic CyberPunk / CyberGoth

 Neon.
 Lots of neon.
 UV reactive accessories, fishnet tights and PVC everything.

-- Random tubes connecting random things.
+Random tubes connecting random cybernetic implants.

 Neopixel LEDs are individually addressable LED pixels that have really transformed the costume-making hobby.
 Light-up costume designs are impressive enough, but Neopixels can be programmed.
 Every single LED can have a unique color and brightness, leading to some incredible animations.
 It’s no secret that I love Neopixels.
 Check out the ambilight, giant pixel display, and sound reactive cloud lamp that I built with them.

 A mask of some kind, because obviously air in the future is unbreathable.
 This Adafruit gas mask uses a number of 3D printed parts, a pair of costume goggles, as well as some Neopixel rings and EL Wire.
 There’s also a laser module in one of the eye pieces, but you can probably skip that.

 LEDs in your hair, just because.
 This stunning Cyberfalls wig, also from Adafruit, was made using approximately 20 meters of white and silver crinoline tubes, plus a strip of Neopixel LEDs.

 The undisputed king of cyberpunk clothing and accessories retail is Cyberdog, situated in the newly refurbished Camden market, London.
 It’s well worth a visit, if just for inspiration.
 As well as the unbelievable range of clothing, your mind may also be blown away by the extraordinary prices.